-For a time-independent source with strong internal gravity, not only does the asymptotic metric, far from the source, have the same form (24.89c), (24.89d), (24.94) as for a weakly gravitating source; the conservation laws (24.92), (24.93), (24.96) for its gravitationally measured mass, angular momentum and linear momentum continue to hold true.
-The sphere \mathcal{S} , of course, must be placed far from the source, in a region where gravity is very weak, so linearized theory will be valid in the vicinity of \mathcal{S} .
-When this is done, then the special relativistic description of inflowing mass, angular momentum and energy is valid at \mathcal{S} , and the linearized Einstein equations, applied in the vicinity of \mathcal{S} (and not extended into the strong-gravity region), turn out to guarantee that the M, S_j and P_j appearing in the asymptotic metric evolve in accord with the conservation laws (24.92), (24.93), (24.96).
+For a time-independent source with strong internal gravity, not only does the asymptotic metric, far from the source, have the same form (25.98c), (25.98d), (25.104) as for a weakly gravitating source; the conservation laws (25.102), (25.103), (25.106) for its gravitationally measured mass, angular momentum and linear momentum continue to hold true.
+The sphere \mathcal{S} , of course, must be placed far from the source, in a region where gravity is very weak, so spacetime is asymptotically flat and Linearized Theory is valid in the vicinity of \mathcal{S} .
+When this is done, then the special relativistic description of inflowing mass, angular momentum and energy is valid at \mathcal{S} , and the linearized Einstein equations, applied in the vicinity of \mathcal{S} (and not extended into the strong-gravity region), turn out to guarantee that the M, S_j and P_j appearing in the asympototic metric evolve in accord with the conservation laws (25.102), (25.103), (25.106).